 The prophet Habakkuk provides a powerful example: "Though the fig-tree does not bud and there are no grapes on the vines, though the olive crop fails and the fields produce no food, though there are no sheep in the pen and no cattle in the stalls, yet I will rejoice in the LORD, I will be joyful in God my Savior."

 I think of a lady from my congregation who had trouble with a lingering cough- on top of a dropping blood count.
 The doctors weren’t quite sure what was going on.
 When I visited June she simply said: I’m not going to worry about it; I’m in God’s hands.
 And that’s right.
 If God provides for the birds of the air and the lilies of the field, he will provide for you and me.

 You know, it’s easy to talk about our faith in God- or to sing about it.
 But here’s a practical test: how much does your trust in God cut down on your worry?
 I tell you, do not worry.
 Reason #3: worrying won't do you a bit of good.
 Vs 27: "Who of you by worrying can add a single hour to his life?"

 Worrying won't do you a bit of good.
 Just the opposite: it takes the fun out of life.
 Worry is worse than a pesky mosquito in your tent at bedtime.

 Worry won't add a single hour to your life.
 But it will raise your blood pressure; it will create headaches; it will cause ulcers; it will shorten your life.

+When someone turns 100, they’re often asked about their secret to long life.
 I’ve heard many interesting answers: I rolled with the punches.
 I never smoked or drank.
 Or I drank a beer every night.
 But I’ve never yet heard: Because I worried a lot.